Flexway Tablespace-Engine vs. MySQL vs. MariaDB vs. AWS Aurora (MySQL compatible)

 Edit the MariaDB yum repository by either replacing the entire content of the configuration file or adding to it with the following:

-Copy the following 6 files to the server dedicated EC2-Instance, in the /var/lib/mysql/ directory:
+Copy the following 6 files to the client dedicated wherever you want as long as they are accessible from MariaDB Client, and to the server dedicated EC2-Instances, in the /var/lib/mysql/ directory:

 datasets/cities.csv